dqxclarity

 Warning

 Dragon Quest X must be installed (and fully patched!) before performing these steps.
-Launching dqxclarity prior to finishing patching has the potential to corrupt your DQX install, requiring you to re-install the game.
+Using dqxclarity to patch the game into English prior to the normal patching process finishing may corrupt your DQX install, requiring you to re-install the game.
 This is because dqxclarity downloads a modded DAT (game file) and places it in your DQX game directory.
 If the game isn't fully patched, it will attempt to use this file and cause problems.

 For instructions on how to get an API key: